User guide

 profile_summary.yml

-) inside installation folder.
+) inside the installation folder.

-Logs are be printed in the console and saved in the installation folder.
+Logs are printed in the console and saved in the installation folder.
 You can display the logs from the latest profiler workflow run by executing:

 databricks labs dqx logs --workflow profiler